mikeuf/lambdas-with-scheme/README.md

 Alternatively, you can download Edwin, a Scheme text editor from MIT here:
 https://www.gnu.org/software/mit-scheme/

-**Note:** The code in this program may require light modification before it can execute within a "pure" Scheme environment.
+**Note:** The code in this program may require light modification before it can execute within a "vanilla" Scheme environment.
 In particular, the use of "mod" may need to be changed to "remainder" or "Modulo" in the greatestCommonFactor function.

 ## Typical Output